-The Federal Deposit Insurance Act (FDI Act) requires that the FDIC establish a risk-based deposit insurance assessment system.
-The FDIC charges all IDIs an assessment for deposit insurance equal to the IDI's deposit insurance assessment base multiplied by its risk-based assessment rate.
-An IDI's assessment base and assessment rate are determined each quarter using supervisory ratings and information collected from the Consolidated Reports of Condition and Income (Call Report) or the Report of Assets and Liabilities of U.S. Branches and Agencies of Foreign a parent holding company that has \$500 billion or more in total assets, or is a processing bank or trust company.
-See 12 CFR 327.8(f) and (g).
-As used in this proposed rule, the term "large bank" is synonymous with "large institution," and the term "highly complex bank" is synonymous with "highly complex institution," as those terms are defined in 12 CFR 327.8.
+The FDIC charges all IDIs an assessment for deposit insurance equal to the IDI's deposit insurance assessment base multiplied by its riskbased assessment rate.5 An IDI's assessment base and assessment rate are determined each quarter using supervisory ratings and information collected from the Consolidated Reports of Condition and Income (Call Report) or the Report of Assets and Liabilities of U.S. Branches and Agencies of Foreign Banks (FFIEC 002), as appropriate.
+Generally, an IDI's assessment base equals its average consolidated total assets minus its average tangible equity.6